wrs225/Caravel-Vector-Coprocessor-AI/README.md

 If a valid register address is sent to the converter via wishbone, it will copy the corresponding load or store instruction over to the instruction queue and send the address/data to the load queue.
 If the instruction is a store, it will wait for the data to come back through the store queue.

 If the transaction is sent to the ```INSTRUCTION_ADDRESS```, the transaction will be sent over to the instruction queue.

 # Testing Strategy
+We use [Pymtl 3](https://github.com/pymtl/pymtl3) to validate the functionality of our design.
+To do this, we first must construct a Python wrapper class for each Verilog module.
+Then, Python unit test functions can be written and run with [pytest](https://docs.pytest.org/en/7.4.x/).
+We use GPT4 to generate these Python test files, which cover the expected functionality for each operation as well as edge cases.
+Prompts for each module can be found in the prompts_tests directory.

 # Phyiscal Design